Skip to content

 Credentials

 Set OPENAI_API_KEY for OpenAI models (used in the first example above).
-For other providers, see Providers.
+For other providers, see Pydantic AI providers.
 For coding agent backends, see Coding agent backends.

 Troubleshooting